 Collaboration is a vital employability skill within the creative industries and this module allows you to develop these skills, making use of University facilities and with the support of academic staff.
 Within this module framework you are able to create an interdisciplinary project with students from complementary disciplines across the School and wider Faculty.

 This flexible module allows you to identify direction within your own practice and future aspirations.
-You will undertake approaches that will help define your area of practice, which is personalised to their own interests.
+You will undertake approaches that will help define your area of practice, which is personalised to your own interests.
 The structure of this module encourages the development of a more focused, in depth and advanced study through the use of self-directed projects.

 In your second year you will have the opportunity to replace 20 credits of study with the following module: